 5 Tips for Overcoming Codependency for Mutual Recovery

-When you are in a relationship and you seem to be giving more than you get in return or you sacrifice for the relationship and your partner chances are you are in a codependent relationship.
-Codependency is a wide spread phenomena.
-It happens when one partner depends on the other for approval and validation.
-That approval and validation define you.
-This is an extremely unhealthy form of relationship.
+Codependency happens when one partner depends on the other for approval and validation, allowing that person’s opinion to define them.
+This is an extremely unhealthy form of a relationship.
 Many people in codependent relationships describe themselves as being unhappy and unable to leave.

-According to the University of California UC Davis Healthcare System, anyone can find themselves in a codependent relationship, although it is very common for people who were emotionally neglected as children to wind up in one.
-Fortunately, there are ways to overcome a codependent relationship.
+The reality is that anyone can find themselves in a codependent relationship, although it is very common for people who were emotionally neglected as children to wind up in one.
+Fortunately, there are ways to overcome this condition.
+Learning how to break the chains of codependency is especially important for individuals who are addicted to drugs or alcohol.
+Recovery among partners is easier when both people can function healthily and happily apart from one another, and can pursue their own sobriety goals.

-According to the National Institute on Drug Abuse, more women are codependent than men but both sexes are susceptible.
+Research shows that women are often more codependent than men, but both sexes are susceptible.
 It is best to look for codependent characteristics.
 There are three key characteristics of a codependent relationship.
 These three are:

-• Lack of satisfaction – if the only satisfaction that you find is through the other person and your life does not bring you any satisfaction on its own.
+• Lack of satisfaction: The only satisfaction that you find is through the other person, and your life does not bring you any satisfaction on its own.

-• Unhealthy behaviors – if you see that your partner’s behavior is unhealthy and even though you know that you should leave you cannot.
+• Unhealthy behaviors: You see that your partner’s behavior is unhealthy, but you cannot leave them, even though you know you should.

-• Physical, mental, and emotional health – if you are routinely asked to give more than you comfortably can, your relationship negatively impacts your health.
+• Physical, mental, and emotional health: You are routinely asked to give more than you comfortably can, and your relationship negatively impacts your health.

 overcoming codependency